ronaldbosma/call-apim-backend-with-oauth/README.md

 App registrations in Entra ID are created using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension) that represent the backend and the client.
 A secret and certificate are created for the client app registration and stored in Azure Key Vault.

+All authentication scenarios use the **OAuth 2.0 Client Credentials Flow**, which is ideal for server-to-server authentication where no user interaction is required.

 An API Management service is deployed with two APIs:

 - **Protected Backend API**: A backend API that's protected with OAuth.